codieboomboom/CE2007---Microprocessors/README.md

 <b>CE2007 - Microprocessors</b>

+*NOTE: DO ME A FAVOUR AND MAKE CLEAN ALL THE BUILT ARTIFACT BEFORE YOU TRY TO RUN THE CODE AS NOOB ME DIDN'T KNOW ABOUT BUILT ARTIFACT BACK THEN*

 This module has been revamped by SCSE NTU in AY19/20 with special details toward the Lab sessions to prepare its students better for the Embedded industry.
 Unlike previous syllabus where labs are surrounded the ARM Cortex M0 processor and emulation of this processor using FPGA, the new lab series are about Cortex M4F processor.
 Student get to learn about the basics of ARM microprocessors such as instruction set, effecient Embedded C programming,...

 The course logistics are as follow: